 "I'm bitter for the people.
-I did everything for a good race, the car at that moment was responding greatly and I could have finish in a good position.
+I did everything for a good race, the car at that moment was responding greatly and I could have finished in a good position.
 Then what happened happened.
 Goddammit, have you seen it on TV?"

 Of course, everyone saw it and Ferrari saw it again, where the scale of judgments is rich in many steps.
 There are those like Postlethwaite who are blunt:

 "It's Berger's fault".